damien-marion/peronal-website/index.md

-I am involved in the ANR project [IDROMEL](https://projects.laas.fr/IDROMEL/): Improving the Design of secure systems by a Reduction Of Micro-architectural Effects on side-channeL Attacks (IRISA, LAAS-CNRS, LIP6, CEA-list, ARM, DGA)
+I am involved in the ANR project [IDROMEL](https://projects.laas.fr/IDROMEL/): Improving the Design of secure systems by a Reduction Of Micro-architectural Effects on side-channeL Attacks (IRISA, LAAS-CNRS, LIP6, CEA-list, ARM, DGA).

 I was previously:
 - postdoc in [Capsule](https://team.inria.fr/capsule/team-members/)